damien-white/elucidate/README.md

 </div>

-## Description

-`elucidate` is a powerful __JSON__ parser built to be fast, efficient and correct.
-It readily parses completely arbitrary JSON data, no matter who or where it comes from.
+`elucidate` is a powerful JSON parser built to fast, efficient and correct.

-`elucidate` considers any and all input data to be untrusted and therefore does not include any features related to code execution.
-Please refer to the [security] section for more details.
+The official documentation can be found in the [crate's documentation][docs-rs].

+## Project Description

-`elucidate` is currently in very early development.
-Some things are naturally in flux, but the vision of the project is not.
+Since the project is currently in very early development, some things are naturally in flux.
+The goals of the project at this time are aimed around allowing end-users to:
-This library is being built to allow end-users to:

 - Create custom JSON data pipelines
 - Validate and transform JSON data